mariotlemes/non3GPP-WiFi/README.md

     - NIC: Any 10Gbps Ethernet card supported in the Linux kernel

 ## Convention
-In this tutorial, we reference [my5G-non3GPP-access](https://github.com/my5G/my5G-non3GPP-access) for UE (User Equipment).
+In this tutorial, we used UE (User Equipment) instead of my5G-non3GPP-access.
+Therefore, the terms mentioned refer to the same component.

 ## Prerequisite

-This guide assumes that you will run all 5GC elements on a single machine and that [my5G-core](https://github.com/my5G/my5G-core) and UE are already installed in ~/my5G-core and ~/my5G-core/src/ue, respectivaly.
+This guide assumes that you will run all 5GC elements on a single machine and that my5G-core and UE are already installed in ~/my5G-core and ~/my5G-core/src/ue, respectivaly.

 ## 1) Expected result

 ### 1.1) Architecture
-This experiment aims to demonstrate a non-3GPP access based on N3IWF (Non-3GPP Interworking Function) with integrated a IEEE 802.11 network implemented by mac80211_hwsim and using hostapd and wpa\_supplicant tools.
-We also use an open-source implementation of the SBA-based 5G core software and an open-source implementation to provide untrusted non-3GPP access to 5G core network.
+This experiment aims to demonstrate a non-3GPP access based on N3IWF (Non-3GPP Interworking Function) with integrated a IEEE 802.11 network implemented by mac80211_hwsim and using dnsmasq, hostapd and wpa\_supplicant tools.
+We also use an open-source implementation of the
+SBA-based 5G core software and an open-source implementation to provide untrusted non-3GPP access to 5G core network.
 Y1 interface is the connection between User Equipment (UE-non3GPP) and Access Point (AP) and Y2 establishes connection between AP and N3IWF.
 The network architecture is shown in figure below.

 <p align="center">